Texas Adjuster Training F.A.Q.

 However, taking this class may not count toward obtaining your adjuster license.

-If you are not a Texas resident and your resident state (where you live) requires adjustes to be licensed, before you can obtain your Texas adjuster's license, you will need to earn your resident state adjuster license first.
+If you are not a Texas resident and your resident state (where you live) requires adjusters to be licensed, before you can obtain your Texas adjuster's license, you will need to earn your resident state adjuster license first.

-If your state adjuster license is reciprocal with the Texas adjuster license, you will not need to take this class nor pass the Texas adjuster license exam.
+If your state adjuster license is reciprocal with the Texas adjuster license, you will not need to take this class or pass the Texas adjuster license exam.
 Once you earn your state adjuster license, you can apply for a Texas non-resident adjuster license.

 Go to Top